factorial-io/phabalicious/docs/configuration.md

           - echo "do sth else"

 * `configBaseFolder`, where all the configurations are stored, it defaults to `../config` -- the folder to the actual configuration gets computed, e.g. with the above example it would be `../config/sync`
 * `forceConfigurationManagement` defaults to false.
-If set to true, phab will not try to autodetect if a config import is doable and force the config importsync `database` the database-credentials the `install`-tasks uses when installing a new installation.
+If set to true, phab will not try to autodetect if a config import is doable and force the config importsync
-    * `name` the database name
-    * `host` the database host
-    * `user` the database user
-    * `pass` the password for the database user
-    * `prefix` the optional table-prefix to use
-    * `skipCreateDatabase` do not create a database when running the install task.
 * `adminUser`, default is `admin`, the name of the admin-user to set when running the reset-task on `dev`-instances
 * `adminPass`, default is empty, will be computed on request.
 You can get it via `phab -c<config> get:property adminPass` -- this can be overridden per host or globally.
 * `deploymentModule` name of the deployment-module the drush-method enables when doing a deploy